CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/statistics.md

 **Description**

 This function computes the local Moran's I spatial autocorrelation from the input array of quadbin indexes.
+It outputs the quadbin `index`, local Moran's I spatial autocorrelation `value`, simulated p value `psim`, Conditional randomization null - expectation `EIc`, Conditional randomization null - variance `VIc`, Total randomization null - expectation `EI`, Total randomization null - variance `VI`, and the quad HH=1, LL=2, LH=3, HL=4.

 * `input`: `ARRAY<STRUCT<index INT64, value FLOAT64>>` input data with the indexes and values of the cells.
 * `size`: `INT64` size of the quadbin kring (distance from the origin).
 This defines the area around each index cell where the distance decay will be applied.
 * `decay`: `STRING` decay function to compute the [distance decay](https://en.wikipedia.org/wiki/Distance_decay).
 Available functions are: uniform, inverse, inverse_square and exponential.
+* `permutations`: `INT64` number of permutations for the estimation of p-value.

 **Return type**

-ARRAY<STRUCT<index INT64, value FLOAT64>>
+ARRAY<STRUCT<index INT64, value FLOAT64, psim FLOAT64, EIc FLOAT64, VIc FLOAT64, EI FLOAT64, VI FLOAT64, quad INT64>>

 {{% customSelector %}}
 **Example**